 Offer versus Serve

 Under the offer versus serve provision, schools must offer students a sufficient number and variety of food groups to meet established menu requirements.
-Although a student may decline any item, at lunch he/she must choose a minimum of three food groups and a fruit or vegetable.
-As parents, you are encouraged to review menus with your children, in advance, to assist them in making choices from the menu items offered in the school cafeteria.
+Although students may decline any item, at lunch they must choose a minimum of three food groups and a fruit or vegetable.
+As parents, you are encouraged to review menus with your students, in advance, to assist them in making choices from the menu items offered in the school cafeteria.

 Having difficulty opening or viewing the .PDF files?